mil/userbound.com-gulp/src/blog/entries/2015-03-07-Pango-Markup-in-i3bar.md

 fetchers = Info_Fetchers.new
 </pre>

-Each block get's passed through a `map` function to stylize with Pango.
+Each block gets passed through a `map` function to stylize with Pango <sup>3</sup>.
 This way I get a consistent feel for each block and I keep my code DRY.
-The final output is assembled as `JSON` and passed onto `i3bar`<sup>3</sup>:
+The final output is assembled as `JSON` and passed onto `i3bar`:

 <pre class='sh_javascript'>
 blocks.map do |f|
     text = [